CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

+A Pull Request is in essence the attempt to merge your own forked branch (be that local OR remote) with the remote repository that the fork was forked from.

-Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
-Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch. https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests
+"Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch." https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests

 ## Question 12

 What is the Git History log?

-It shows you a history of the commits to the repository.
+It shows you a history of the commits made to that repository.

-After you have created several commits, or if you have cloned a repository with an existing commit history, you’ll probably want to look back to see what has happened.
+"After you have created several commits, or if you have cloned a repository with an existing commit history, you’ll probably want to look back to see what has happened.
 The most basic and powerful tool to do this is the git log command.
 By default, with no arguments, git log lists the commits made in that repository in reverse chronological order; that is, the most recent commits show up first.
-As you can see, this command lists each commit with its SHA-1 checksum, the author’s name and email, the date written, and the commit message. https://www.git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History
+As you can see, this command lists each commit with its SHA-1 checksum, the author’s name and email, the date written, and the commit message." https://www.git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History

 ## Question 13

 What does it meant to "push" changes to Github?

-You send(upload) the changes of your local repository to the remote repository stored on Github.
+You send/upload/"push" the changes of your local repository to the remote repository (in our case stored on Github).

 "Use git push to push commits made on your local branch to a remote repository." https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository